Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Outline

-\item In Section~\ref{sec:equidis}, we combine these two ingredients to establish a number of ``vertical'' equidistribution theorems; there are some issues when we want to refine the statements at the level of conjugacy classes (related to those of the previous sections), which we are not currently able to do now in full generality, although we can always establish equidistribution for the characteristic polynomials.
+\item In Chapter~\ref{sec:equidis}, we combine these two ingredients to establish a number of ``vertical'' equidistribution theorems; there are some issues when we want to refine the statements at the level of conjugacy classes (related to those of the previous sections), which we are not currently able to solve in full generality, although we can always establish equidistribution for the characteristic polynomials.

-\item Section~\ref{sec-applications} introduces a selection of first applications of a general nature.
+\item The beginning of Part~\ref{part-applications} introduces a selection of first applications of a general nature.
 These include the following:

-\begin{enumerate} \item the definition of the analogue of the $L$-function in this setting, which is used to give information on finite tannakian groups over abelian varieties (Section~\ref{sec-L}); \item a stratification result for exponential sums, similar to those of Katz, Laumon and Fouvry, although currently often restricted to the ``vertical'' direction (Section~\ref{sec-stratification}); \item a generic Fourier inversion result (Section~\ref{sec-generic-inversion}); \item some preliminary results of independance of $\ell$ for the tannakian group when working with perverse sheaves which are part of a compatible system (Section~\ref{sec-indep}); \item various results of ``Diophantine group theory'', where averages of exponential sums are related to invariants of the tannakian group; this includes in particular Larsen's Alternative, but also some criteria to recognize the exceptional group $\mathbf{E}_6$ (Section~\ref{sec-larsen}). \end{enumerate}
+\begin{enumerate} \item the definition of the analogue of the $L$-function for arithmetic Fourier transforms, which is used to study finite tannakian groups over abelian varieties (Chapter~\ref{sec-L}); \item a stratification result for exponential sums, similar to those of Katz, Laumon and Fouvry, although currently often restricted to the ``vertical'' direction (Chapter~\ref{sec-stratification}); \item a ``generic Fourier invertibility'' result (Chapter~\ref{sec-stratification}); \item some preliminary results of independence of $\ell$ for the tannakian group when working with perverse sheaves which are part of a compatible system (Chapter~\ref{sec-indep}); \item various results of ``Diophantine group theory'', where averages of exponential sums are related to invariants of the tannakian group; this includes in particular Larsen's alternative, but also some criteria to recognize the exceptional group $\mathbf{E}_6$ (Chapter~\ref{sec-larsen}). \end{enumerate}

-\item Sections~\ref{sec-product},~\ref{sec-variance} and~\ref{sec-jacobian} contain applications to concrete cases.
-The algebraic groups involved are, respectively, the product $\Gg_a\times \Gg_m$, higher-dimensional tori, and jacobians of curves, as well as the intermediate jacobian of a smooth cubic threefold (where the relevant Tannakian group is $\mathbf{E}_6$, as first shown in the complex setting by Krämer).
+\item Chapters~\ref{sec-product},~\ref{sec-variance} and~\ref{sec-jacobian} contain applications to concrete cases.
+The algebraic groups involved are, respectively, the product $\Gg_a\times \Gg_m$, higher-dimensional tori, and jacobians of curves, as well as the intermediate jacobian of a smooth cubic threefold (where the relevant tannakian group is $\mathbf{E}_6$, as first shown in the complex setting by Krämer).